Lost Traffic Ticket in Mississippi

-Mississippi traffic tickets are handled by municipal and county courts.
+Mississippi traffic citations are handled by municipal and county traffic courts.
 With this in mind, determine where the officer issued your traffic ticket.
-If you don't know the precise location where you received your traffic ticket, pinpoint the county.
+If you don't know the precise location where you committed your traffic violation, pinpoint the county.
 This will serve as your starting point.
 If you were ticketed by a Mississippi sheriff or a MS highway patrol officer, your traffic ticket will have been forwarded to a county court.
 If you received a traffic ticket from a city police officer, your traffic violation will have been filed with the city's municipal court.

 Thus, for example, if you think you were ticketed in or around Biloxi, but are unsure of the citing law enforcement agency, first try calling Biloxi's municipal court.
-If the court has no record of your MS traffic citation, call Harrison county's justice court.
+If the traffic court has no record of your MS lost ticket, call Harrison county's justice court.
+To find tickets, you'll have to go this route.

 It may take several days for the court to enter your citation into its database.
 However, you'll need to get in contact with the proper traffic court as soon as possible to get details about your lost ticket.

 After obtaining your lost ticket information from the Mississippi court, determine on how to plea.
 You will have three options:

 (Plead Guilty or No Contest)